-• Redevelopment District Project Plans: At the request of the City of Cudahy, the Commission is assisting the City with preparing a project plan for a new Redevelopment District (District #3, South Packard Corridor).
+• Redevelopment District Project Plans: At the request of the City of Cudahy, the Commission is assisted the City with preparing a project plan for a new Redevelopment District (District #3, South Packard Corridor).
 This project plan is a component of the City's ongoing community planning and development efforts and is being prepared under Section 66.431(5)(a)1 of the Wisconsin Statutes, which authorizes cities to prepare redevelopment plans and implement redevelopment projects within the community, and further authorized cities to establish redevelopment programs and create a community development authority to implement such programs to address blight.
 This effort has included preparing various inventories and databases for the proposed district, preparing a blight analysis, and ensuring the plan is consistent with the City's comprehensive plan.
-It is anticipated that a public hearing on this matter, and consideration of adoption of the plan by the Community Development Authority (CDA), may occur in late 2024.
+After receiving input from a public hearing on this matter, the Community Development Authority (CDA), decided to put the project on hold.